whicencer/token-holder-verifier/README.md

 - [grammY](https://grammy.dev/) for the Telegram bot backend
 - [React](https://react.dev/) for the client-side mini-app
 - [TypeScript](https://www.typescriptlang.org/) as a main programming language

+## Developer
+If you have any questions about the project, you can write me in [Telegram](https://t.me/whicencer)